arielhasidim/aumc-uo-and-aki/create_data/README.md

 # Creation of UO and AKI tables

-The code above is used to create hourly-adjusted UO tables for each ICU stay in the MIMIC-IV database, as well as to identify the onset and resolution of AKI events.
+The code above is used to create hourly-adjusted UO tables for each ICU stay in the AmsterdamUMCdb, as well as to identify the onset and resolution of AKI events.
 These tables are meant to provide a reliable platform for future research to anyone who wishes to use them.
 To achieve this objective, it is necessary to run several SQL queries in a particular order.
 Additionally, we have included a coded workflow in R that can automatically run these queries.

 ## Instructions